What to do in the garden in September

 If you want to make onion or garlic strings when you harvest the bulb retain as much of the top growth as possible to make into a plait.
 If there is not enough top growth work in some string to help make a plait.

 The images show garlic and onions drying in a greenhouse to ensure that before storage onions and garlic are fully dry.
-When summers are wet this is the most practical way of drying out onions and garlic ready for storage over winter.
-In addition to a greenhouse onions and garlic can be dryed in net in a garden shed, conservatory or porch anywhere that is dry so the onions and garlic dry out throughly before storing together.
+When summers are wet this is the most practical way of drying onions and garlic ready for storage over winter.
+In addition to in the greenhouse, onions and garlic can be dried in a net in a garden shed, conservatory or porch anywhere that is dry so the onions and garlic dry out throughly before storing together.
 Onions and garlic are a really easy crop to grow and for ideas for next year's crop advice on growing garlic and onions.

 Harvest main crop Potatoes

 By this time of year it's hard to avoid a glut of something.
-All beans whether French, broad, runners, and peas freeze really well.
+All beans whether, French, broad, runners, and peas home freeze really well.
 Best results are achieved by first blanching in boiling water then plunging for 2 mins into a bowl of iced water, dry throughly and freeze.

 Courgettes are more difficult as they don't really freeze very well and I make a mental note, each year, to grow less plants next year as there always seem to be to many.

 Tomatoes continue to need a lot of attention and it is important to water either daily or every other day depending on conditions and feed regularly at least twice weekly.
-As the month moves on towards October if the plants are also winding down, reduce the amount of watering and feed although this depends on where the Toms are being grown.
-If outside by mid late September the plants maybe almost spent, under glass especially in a good autumn the plants may continue to produce fruit.
-If the plants are growing they will continue to produce leaves and it is important to continue to thin these down to encourage the fruit to ripen.
+As the month moves on towards October if the plants are winding down, reduce the amount of watering and feed although this depends on where the Toms are being grown.
+If the plants are still growing they will continue to produce leaves and it is important to continue to thin these down to encourage the fruit to ripen.
 As the fruits ripen the vine will need extra support and ties using soft raffia is good as it reduces damage to the tomato stems.